joffrey-bion/krossbow/README.md

 session.sendText("/some/destination", "Basic text message")

-// this flow is cold, the subscription doesn't occur until a consumer starts collecting the flow val subscription: Flow<String> = session.subscribeText("/some/topic/destination")
+// this triggers a SUBSCRIBE frame and returns the flow of messages for the subscription val subscription: Flow<String> = session.subscribeText("/some/topic/destination")

 val collectorJob = launch {
-    // flow collection triggers the SUBSCRIBE frame and receives messages subscription.collect { msg ->
+    subscription.collect { msg ->
         println("Received: $msg")
     }
 }
 delay(3000)
-// When we're finished... (cancelling the flow collector triggers an UNSUBSCRIBE frame) collectorJob.cancel()
+// cancelling the flow collector triggers an UNSUBSCRIBE frame collectorJob.cancel()

 session.disconnect()